 3. Establish a Reporting System or Hotline

-As mentioned above, employees are your number one resource for fraud detection.
+As mentioned above, employees are your number one resource for workplace fraud prevention and detection.
 As time goes on, it has been recognized that employees are speaking up more frequently when they detect suspicious acts at work.

 An article by forensic accountant/ fraud examiner Tracy Coenen, suggests the implementation of hotlines because “the ability for anonymous reporting of fraud encourages employees to look out for the best interests of the company, without fear of reprisal.”